mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 # Nginx

 Zerops provides a fully managed and scaled Nginx static web server service, suitable for both development and production projects using any load.
-You can choose any option you want and be sure that it will work.
+You can choose any option you wish in the knowledge that it will work.

 This service is usually used as a web server for serving static files (index.html, *.js bundles, fonts, images, other assets) of front-end applications, like **Angular**, **Vue**, **React**.